dsp56001/ITPDemo/README.md

 # ITPDemo
 Donignator Demo

-# Heading
+# Demo of a WPF dog brwoder with cute pictures of dogs

+* Milo
-* bullets
+* Fido
-* make a list
+* Rover

-Write other things
+Download and run to see all about the dogs